SYZYGY-DEV333/KSP-configs/README.md

 # KSP-configs
 A collection of Kerbal Space Program configuration files.
 (ModuleManager, etc.)
+Unless otherwise specified, these are licensed under the BSD 3-clause license.

+The version numbering system is <kspversion><cfgversion> (e.g. 1.9.0A).
+It is designed to work with that version of KSP and corresponding versions of other mods.
+It may work with newer/older ones, but it might not.

 Config | Author | Function | Requires | Version
 --- | --- | --- | --- | ---